How To Get The Most Out Of Your Travel Insurance

-The more you pay for your insurance policy, the higher the cover limits will be.
-A lot of companies will offer bronze, silver and gold packages with the gold package having the highest cover limits.
+The more you pay for your insurance policy, the higher the coverage limits will be.
+A lot of companies will offer bronze, silver, and gold packages, with the gold package having the highest cover limits.

 Be careful with this, as if you have a high amount of excess to pay, it may not even be worth making a claim to your travel insurance company.